sreiter/buz-cpp-build/README.md

 using `CMake`, `ninja`, and `Visual Studio`.
 Some convenience tooling for the `Sublime LSP plugin` is also provided.

-Please clone this repository into your *SublimeText Packages* folder to get started.
+Please clone this repository into your *SublimeText Packages* folder to get started (see `Preferences -> Browse Packages...`).

 # Requirements
 - `CMake`